Ariana Afghan Airlines Flight 701

-Forty-eight passengers and crew died, and two adult occupants of the house were killed when it was destroyed by the impact.
-A baby in the house survived with minor injuries.
-The captain, first officer, flight engineer and eleven passengers also survived.
+The incident resulted in the death of 48 passengers and crew members.
+Additionally, two adult residents of the demolished house lost their lives due to the impact.
+An infant present in the house survived the incident with only minor injuries.
+The flight's captain, first officer, flight engineer, and eleven passengers also survived the crash.

 Location

 Fernhill is a hamlet about 1+1/2 mi from the east end of Gatwick Airport's runway and a similar distance south of the nearest town, Horley.
 Until boundary changes brought it fully into West Sussex (and the borough of Crawley) in 1990, it straddled the Sussex/Surrey border and was in the parish of Burstow.
 The two main roads, Peeks Brook Lane and Fernhill Road (named Fernhill Lane at the time of the accident), run south–north and west–east respectively.

 The crash site was a field west of Peeks Brook Lane, south of Fernhill Lane and east of Balcombe Road, a B-road which forms the eastern boundary of the airport.
 Antlands Lane is further to the south.
 A house called Longfield south of Fernhill Lane was destroyed by the impact.